Skip to Main Content

 Call Number: PZ8.3.S575 Wh 2000x - Picture Books

-Where the sidewalk ends, Shel Silverstein's world begins.
-There you'll meet a boy who turns into a TV set and a girl who eats a whale.
+Come in . . . for where the sidewalk ends, Shel Silverstein's world begins.
+You'll meet a boy who turns into a TV set, and a girl who eats a whale.
 The Unicorn and the Bloath live there, and so does Sarah Cynthia Sylvia Stout who will not take the garbage out.
 It is a place where you wash your shadow and plant diamond gardens, a place where shoes fly, sisters are auctioned off, and crocodiles go to the dentist.

 Why Did the Chicken Cross the Road? by